Hot Stove League: Production

 Picture of Munhak Baseball Stadium (Incheon, South Korea) where filming took place.

 The series is based on Lee Shin-hwa's screenplay, which was one of the winners in the 2H 2016 MBC Drama Screenplay Contest (Miniseries Category).

 Namkoong Min and Park Eun-bin previously worked together as second leads in Hur Jun, The Original Story (2013).

-The first script reading took place in September 2019.

 Munhak Baseball Stadium, home stadium of the South Korean professional baseball team SK Wyverns who gave their support to the series, served as a filming location and was used in one teaser poster.
 Scenes taking place in California were filmed in Hawaii.

 After episodes 10 and 11 were divided into three parts instead of two, viewers expressed their discontent concerning the advertisements on the program's website.

 Following the success of the drama, the cast and crew went on a four-day reward vacation to Saipan on February 17, 2020.